AAouiche/MovieApi/README.md

 Additional Details:
 Security: Incorporates authentication and authorisation strategies to ensure secure access to the application's features.

-Real-time Communication: Utilises SignalR hubs for enabling real time interactions.

 Image Handling: Offers services for image upload and management.

-Persistence: Employs Entity Framework for ORM, facilitating robust and agile data handling.
+Persistence: Employs Entity Framework for ORM.

 The backend is designed with a focus on clean architecture, ensuring separation of concerns and making the system easy to maintain and extend.
 It's currently deployed and running live on Railway along with the front end.